education.vic.gov.au

 A school pet is any animal kept on the school premises or under the control of a school staff member that is not used in a teaching activity in science and not used in a structured, goal-directed program to promote student engagement and wellbeing.
 For example, a pet lizard in the classroom only used for display.

-Animals that are used to support student wellbeing and engagement.
+Animals that are trained to work in a school under the care of a trained handler to engage in goal-directed, structured programs to support student wellbeing and engagement.
 These animals provide comfort and emotional support to a range of students.
 They do not have the legal status of an assistance animal.
-Where the animal is a dog, it has been appropriately trained as a school support animal by a suitably qualified person and is under the care of its animal handler while at school.
+Where the animal is a dog, it has been appropriately trained as a school or emotional support animal by a suitably qualified person and is under the care of its trained animal handler at all times while at school.

 Therapy animal

-Animals that work alongside an allied health handler in a therapeutic setting.
+Animals trained to work alongside qualified health professionals in a therapeutic setting are referred to as therapy animals.
 For example, an animal that is used by a psychologist, counsellor or social worker in delivering their professional services (for example, canine-assisted therapy or equine-assisted therapy) to help to support the psychological needs of students.

 Wellbeing and engagement animal